esraaMohamed/UdacityWouldYouRather/README.md

     ├── components
     │   ├── App.js # This is the root of your app.
     │   ├── AddQuestion # The add question component
-    │   ├── AnsweredQuestions # This component shows the answered questions
     │   ├── AnsweredQuestion # This component shows the answered question │   ├── Error # the error component
     │   ├── Home # this is the default landing page it displays the unanswered and answered